paymentwall/paymentwall-ios-sdk/Core SDK/README.md

 Each plugin has different requirements.
 Details can be found in their headers or detailed docs below.

 >Note: All plugins support your own signature string if you don't specify Secret key in both CoreSDK and PluginSDK.
-Use `plugin.getStringToSign()` to get the string to sign, then add your signed string to `plugin.signString`